FutureShockco/crosswars.docs/faq.md

 ## My daily rewards are dependent on which base?

-You will get your daily prize based on your total cash production which is calculated by adding cash productions from all the bases.
-You can see your total cash production in the Overview.
+You will get your daily prize based on your total credit production which is calculated by adding credit productions from all the bases.
+You can see your total credit production in the hall of fame.

 ## How do I know which base I am currently on?